layerswap/project-stork/README.md

 This is how the process will look like with meta transactions:

 1. The user will sign a transaction message.
-2. The signed transaction message will be sent to the OpenZeppelin Defender Relayer.
+2. The signed transaction message will be sent to the [Relayer](/ui/src/pages/api/relayTransaction.ts).
 3. The Relayer will send the signed transaction to the `MinimalForwarder` and pay the gas fees on behalf of the user.
 4. The `MinimalForwarder` will extract the signed transaction and call the actual Stork contract.
 5. Stork contract will call the DON network ... and do the rest as explained above